FranVesnaver/transfermarkt-scraper/README.md

 ```
 ---
 ## SQL Generator (Optional)
-The script sql_team.py converts JSON into SQL insert statements following a custom schema designed for a Football Manager–style game.
+The script sql_team.py converts JSON into SQL insert statements following a custom schema designed for [ChiquiLeague](https://github.com/FranVesnaver/chiquileague), a Football Manager–style game.
+It can be used to manually update the squads of the clubs featured in the game.

 Usage: